pietermartin/umlg/doc/markdown/introduction.md

 <!-- Introduction -->

 UMLG is a UML to java code generator.
 From class diagrams, persistent java entities are generated.
-The entities persist via an embedded [Blueprints](http://blueprints.tinkerpop.com) graph database.
+The entities persist via an embedded graph database.
+For the graph db [Tinkerpop Blueprints](http://blueprints.tinkerpop.com) is used.
 The semantics of a [Property Graph Model](https://github.com/tinkerpop/blueprints/wiki/Property-Graph-Model) is a natural fit to implement the rich semantics of UML class diagrams in java.

 One of the primary objectives of UMLG is to implement the [UML2](http://www.omg.org/spec/UML/2.4.1/Superstructure/PDF)